1st Cavalry Division patch

 FSB Movement

-The unit established at FSB Jeffreys, not far from a Vietnamese village.
+The unit established at FSB Jeffries, not far from a Vietnamese village.
 This firebase does not appear in official unit records but is documented in Marvin's letters.

 24 Nov 1971